“The Right To Know The Identity Refers Both To The Shareholder And To The Ultimate Beneficiary” - The Corner

-Fernando Rodríguez.- Carlos Sáez Gallego, general director of Georgeson in Spain and Portugal, analyses for The Corner how the Ibex35 companies’ shareholders meetings have been evolving in 2020.
+Fernando Rodríguez.- Carlos Sáez Gallego, country head of Spain at Georgeson, analyses for The Corner how the Ibex35 companies’ shareholders meetings have been evolving in 2020.
 He also looks at other issues regarding European investors’ regulation which has just been transposed into Spanish law.

 In general and with respect to the European average or standards, what main aspects do you consider to be more revealing and revealing in the Ibex companies compared to their peers in the rest of the countries analyzed by the report Georgeson 2020 AGM Season Review?